How to Fight Anti-Semitism

 How to Fight Anti-Semitism is a 2019 book by Jewish-American journalist Bari Weiss that explores the history and current manifestations of antisemitism and attempts to provide strategies to oppose it.
 She identifies the main strains of antisemitism as left-wing, right-wing, and Islamic antisemitism, and tries to provide a history of each variety.
 Weiss said that the book discusses the "alarming rise of antisemitism in (the United States) and in Europe" and will propose ways to address the problem.
 As of January 2022, the book was translated into French and Arabic.

 Content

-The book opens about Bari Weiss' recollection of the events of the Tree of Life Synagogue shooting, a synagogue that Weiss had attended years earlier for her Bat Mitzvah.
-Weiss recalls in horror that the shooting hit so close to home for her, but she uses the story of the shooting to launch into the larger picture of what might be a growing trend of antisemitism in the United States.
+The book opens about Weiss' recollection of the events of the Tree of Life Synagogue shooting, a synagogue that Weiss had attended years earlier for her Bat Mitzvah.
+Weiss recalls in horror that the shooting hit so close to home for her but uses the story of the shooting to launch into the larger picture of what might be a growing trend of antisemitism in the United States.

-She touches on the notion of the different spellings of antisemitism from "anti-semitism" to "antisemitism."
-Though Weiss does acknowledge Deborah Lipstadt's usage and Lipstadt's sound reasoning for choosing to drop the hyphen (there is no semitism, so how can there be an anti- to something that does not exist), Weiss evidently prefers the hyphenated spelling, though she does not explain why.
+Weiss touches on the notion of the different spellings of antisemitism from "anti-semitism" to "antisemitism".
+Although Weiss does acknowledge Deborah Lipstadt's usage and Lipstadt's sound reasoning for choosing to drop the hyphen (there is no semitism, so how can there be an anti- to something that does not exist), Weiss evidently prefers the hyphenated spelling, though she does not explain why.
+Among the main arguments of the book is how Israel is uniquely singled out over and over by the United Nations and other critics in ways she considers to be unfair.
+She writes:

-Weiss goes to great effort to point out in the book how Israel is uniquely singled out over and over by the United Nations and other critics in ways she considers to be unfair:The suffering of the Palestinians...is a strain on the Jewish soul.
+The suffering of the Palestinians ... is a strain on the Jewish soul.
 Including mine.
 But it would be obscene to claim that Israel's flaws are indistinguishable from the killing fields of Sudan or the depravity of the North Korean slave state.
 And yet it is the Jewish state that is singled out for condemnation again and again.
 According to UN Watch, between 2006 and 2016, the United Nations Human Rights Council condemned Israel on sixty-eight different occasions.
 The country with the next most was Syria, with twenty.
 North Korea had nine.
 China, Saudi Arabia, Pakistan: all zero.